 August 26, 2024 – Fifty-seven Boys Hope Girls Hope collegians will begin and/or continue their post-secondary educational journey in the next couple of weeks.
 93 percent of these collegians are first generation students.
 Boys Hope Girls Hope not only equips high school scholars for the post-secondary path through ongoing programming and special enrichment activities, but also extends emotional, financial, and educational assistance to collegiate scholars.
 The impact of this comprehensive support is evident in the fact that 100% of Boys Hope Girls Hope scholars who graduate from high school proceed to college and/or an alternative post-secondary school.
 Boys Hope Girls Hope collegians benefit from networking opportunities, mentoring, career guidance, service initiatives, and leadership programs, ensuring their continued success during and after college.

 “Boys Hope Girls Hope continues to provide me with the resources to be successful.
 Going into college I feel more confident and ready.
-I am eternally grateful for the Program Managers at BHGH that check in on me to make sure that I am on track in school,” said incoming college freshman Jasline, who will be attending Grinnell College in Iowa this fall.
+I am eternally grateful for the Program Managers at BHGH that check in on me to make sure that I am on track in school,” said incoming college freshman, Jasline, who will be attending Grinnell College in Iowa this fall.

 Over 2 million dollars of scholarships and need based merit was provided to the 2024 Boys Hope Girls Hope high school graduating class alone, to attend post-secondary institutions.
-Scholarships awarded include: Daniels Scholarship, Questbridge Scholarship, Aurora Gives Scholarship, and APS Foundation Scholarship funds..
-Current Boys Hope Girls Hope collegians also receive scholarships through the Boys Hope Girls Hope Scholarship Program, totaling over $165,000 and of these students 93% contain a debt load of less than $5,000 per year.
+Scholarships awarded include: Daniels Scholarship, Questbridge Scholarship, Aurora Gives Scholarship, and APS Foundation Scholarship funds Current Boys Hope Girls Hope collegians also receive scholarships through the Boys Hope Girls Hope Scholarship Program, totaling over $165,000 and of these students 93% contain a debt load of less than $5,000 per year.

 “As a low-income student, college would not have been an option without the help of Boys Hope Girls Hope and scholarships,” said Boys Hope Girls Hope freshman collegian, Aline, who will be attending Smith College in Massachusetts this fall.
 Aline was one of two Boys Hope Girls Hope scholars who received a Questbridge Scholarship totaling $86,000.
 Boys Hope Girls Hope also provided her with an additional scholarship dollars.